Thorium Hydride MSDS

 Polymerization: None under normal processing.

-lead to release of irritating gases and vapours such as carbon oxides.
+Hazardous decomposition products: Thermal decomposition can lead to the release of irritating gases and vapors such as carbon oxides.

-Materials to avoid: Strong oxidizing agents
+Materials to avoid: Strong oxidizing agents.

 Conditions to avoid: Exposure to air or moisture over prolonged periods.

-11. TOXICOLOGICAL INFORMATION
+8. TOXICOLOGICAL INFORMATION

 Product Information

-Acute toxicity
+Acute toxicity:

-Selected LD50s and LC50s
+Components RTECS Number: Selected LD50s and LC50s

-Chronic toxicity: Chronic exposure may cause nausea and vomiting, higher exposure causes unconsciousness.
+Chronic exposure may cause nausea and vomiting, higher exposure causes unconsciousness.

-Local effects: Symptoms of overexposure may be headache, dizziness, tiredness, nausea and vomiting.
+Local effects: Symptoms of overexposure may be headache, dizziness, tiredness, nausea, and vomiting.

 Primary irritation: No data is available on the product itself.